-This 3 day itinerary for Olympic National Park will provide you all the details you need to know for your weekend getaway!
+This 3-day itinerary for Olympic National Park will provide you with all the details you need to know for your weekend getaway!
 Olympic National Park is located in the state of Washington’s Olympic Peninsula in the United States.
 The national park is home to several different ecosystems, from mountain peaks to rainforests.

 Let’s talk about this trips “sign picture”.
 For those that don’t know, it’s a tradition of mine to get a picture with my fellow campers by the national park sign when we visit.
 My travel crew knows the routine… they go stand in front of the sign while I set up the tripod.

 From left to right is Kaytee, Logan, Grace, and half of me.
 Let me explain…Well this trip, I was setting up my tripod/timer all that jazz- guy drives by and yells out his window “you can’t park there!
 MOVE!” …whoops.
 I had no idea we couldn’t park there… better make this quick.
 So I hit the shutter button and ran backwards…hoping that maybe I’d make it in time to get this in one shot.
 Above is the result of that one shot.

 To get to Olympic National Park, we flew into the Seattle International Airport (SEA).
 Now that my best friend Grace lives in Seattle, I love the state of Washington even more.
 With the heavy traveling we did in the spring, we wanted to keep our trip as budget friendly as we could.
 Camping’s cheap!
 So, we took a 3 day camping trip to Olympic National Park!
 With not nearly enough time in Seattle, we left for the park the day after we arrived.
 If you have time, explore the city!
 For what to do, check out my post on The Perfect Weekend in Seattle.